plone/documentation/develop/addons/index.rst

 Develop with Dexterity
 ----------------------

-Dexterity is covered in detail in the `Dexterity Developer Manual <http://docs.plone.org/external/plone.app.dexterity/docs/>`_, which includes an extensive tutorial on setting up a Dexterity development environment.
+Dexterity is covered in detail in the :doc:`Dexterity Developer Manual </external/plone.app.dexterity/docs/index>`, which includes an extensive tutorial on setting up a Dexterity development environment.